-The joints most commonly affected by chronic infectious arthritis include the:
+The joints most commonly affected are in the:

-Symptoms can appear and become severe very soon after a person has contracted the infection, sometimes within a few hours.
-People may also experience other symptoms, depending on the organism causing the infection.
+Symptoms can appear and become severe very soon after the infection develops, sometimes within a few hours.
+People may also experience other symptoms, depending on the cause of the infection.

-Some people may need to spend some time in the hospital to allow continuous administration of antibiotics and to drain fluids through an IV.
-This treatment can last a few days or weeks, depending on the severity of the condition.
+If the antibiotics are effective, the symptoms may improve within 48 hours.
+However, a person may need the intravenous (IV) antibiotics for 2–4 weeks, depending on the severity of the condition.
 Sometimes, doctors can arrange for people to have IV antibiotics at home.

-If a fungus causes the infection, doctors will treat it with an antifungal medication instead of antibiotics.
+If a type of fungus is causing the infection, doctors treat it with an antifungal medication instead of antibiotics.

 Draining the joint